jkunimune/Djastiz/en-Specification.md

 ### Tips and tricks

 That's all of the official grammar.
 You may find it rather short.
-"Where are the tenses, the participles, the plurals?" you ask.
+"Where are the tenses, the passives, the participles?" you ask.
 While these do not exist explicitly in Launtoklian, they can be expressed using preexisting structures.
 Therefore, while their inclusion here is not strictly necessary, I will explain them so that everyone understands best practices for such situations without needing derive them themselves.

 Tenses are simple.
 If it is important to a sentence whether it happened in the past, present, or future, the dative postposition `ec` can be used with the appropriate word.

+Passives are somewhat nonexistent in Launtoklian

 Participles in Launtoklian are represented with relative clauses.